a16n-dev/async-modals/examples/README.md

 # Async-Modals Examples
 This is a collection of examples to show off various use cases.
-Each example has both javascript (.jsx) and typescript (.tsx) versions

 ## List of Examples:
-* Reusable confirmation dialog hook
+Nothing yet 😔